 The unique Wild Coast along the Eastern Cape, still remains hardy and wild by comparison to the commercial Kwa-Zulu Natal South Coast and is in a different world altogether.
 It’s a unique wild natural environment, comprising of budget family accommodation in the south coast, with family holidays also available for the budget conscious family.
 The wild landscape also provides adventure wild coast accommodation.

 At the beginning of the 20th century farmers from the surrounding towns would pack their families and provisions into ox drawn wagons, for a 2 month long camping holiday by the sea.
 Animals taken with included; milk cows and their calves; fattened sheep and roosters; and chickens for laying eggs.
-A span of oxen would pull each wagon, laden with necessities such as flour, maize, salt, sugar, preserved food and other groceries needed to sustain the families and their servants for the entire holiday.
+A span of oxen would pull each wagon, which was ladened with an array of necessities needed to keep the families sorted for the entire holiday.
 There were no supermarkets and refrigerators back then!

 The Wild Coast is slightly out of the way from any major cities or Safari Parks, but if you have made it all the way down to travel in South Africa and have some extra time, you very well might want to consider travelling down to the coast lines of the Wild Coast.

 As the Wild Coasts name might suggest, this rugged stretch of wild coastline has some of the most spectacular landscapes and wildest oceans in the country.
 The Wild Coast forms part of two former homelands during the South African apartheid days; Ciskei and Transkei.